KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to relevant section under document, then click "Try it out" on the right corner Enter document id
+Scroll to relevant section under document, then click "Try it out" on the right corner.
+Enter document id.
 Click execute to return the document that matches the id entered.

 **From the Command Line Interface**